customerio/customerio-android/README.md

 > Tip: In case if no intent filters are found, CustomerIO SDK will open the web browser for this link.

 2. Using `CustomerIOUrlHandler` (a url handler feature provided by CustomerIO SDK).
-To use this this all you have to do is, While configuring `CustomerIO` instance, attach a listener using `setCustomerIOUrlHandler` method of `CustomerIO.Builder`.
+To use this attach a listener using `setCustomerIOUrlHandler` method of `CustomerIO.Builder`.
 This should ideally be done in the entry point of the application, which is usually the `Application` class.

 ```kotlin
 class MainApplication : Application(), CustomerIOUrlHandler {